-The National Department of Agriculture is responsible for administering the CARA regulations and landowners having alien invasive species on their property may be penalised.
+The National Department of Agriculture is responsible for administering the CARA act and landowners having alien invasive species on their property may be penalised.
 Penalties can be in the form of fines or imprisonment.
 It is therefore important to have an alien invasive management plan in place that aims at primarily eradicating and secondly controlling alien invasive species.
-It is also important to keep records of all procedures followed and to have photographic records, as many alien invasive species are difficult to completely eradicate.
+It is also important to keep records of all procedures followed and to have photographic records, as many alien invasive species are difficult to completely eradicate

-5.1.4.
-National Environmental Management: Biodiversity Act (Act No. 10 of 2004) (NEMBA)
+National Environmental Management: Biodiversity Act, 2004 (Act No 10 of 2004)

-NEMBA provides for the management and conservation of biological diversity and components thereof; the use of indigenous biological resources in a sustainable manner; the fair and equitable sharing of benefits rising from bioprospecting of biological resources; and cooperative governance in biodiversity management and conservation within the framework of NEMA.
+The National Environmental Management: Biodiversity Act, 2004 (NEM:BA) provides for the management and conservation of biological diversity and components thereof; the use of indigenous biological resources in a sustainable manner; the fair and equitable sharing of benefits rising from bio-prospecting of biological resources; and cooperative governance in biodiversity management and conservation within the framework of NEMA.
 The Act also gives effect to international Strategic Review of the Status of Biodiversity Management in the South African Mining Industry agreements relating to biodiversity.
 The Act states that the Minister of Environmental Affairs and Tourism may identify any process or activity in a listed ecosystem as a threatening process and will, thereafter, be regarded as an activity contemplated in Section 24(2)(b) of NEMA which states that:

-a) Specified activities may not be commenced without prior authorization from the Minister or MEC and specify such activities.
-This Act allows for any person, organization or organ of state to contribute to
+- a.
+Specified activities may not be commenced without prior authorization from the Minister or MEC and specify such activities.
+This Act allows for any person, organization or organ of state to contribute to biodiversity management.

-- biodiversity management.
 Such a party may submit to the Minister a draft management plan for an ecosystem or species.
-Should the Minister approve the management plan, an agreement can be entered into regarding the implementation of the plan. - b) The NEMBA established the South African National Biodiversity Institute (SANBI) and gave it a mandate regarding monitoring, advising and co-coordinating biodiversity issues in South Africa.
+Should the Minister approve the management plan, an agreement can be entered into regarding the implementation of the plan. - b.
+The NEM:BA established the South African National Biodiversity Institute (SANBI) and gave it a mandate regarding monitoring, advising and co-coordinating biodiversity issues in South Africa.

-Furthermore, an Alien and Invasive Species Regulation, as well as a new list of invasive species under the National Environmental Management: Biodiversity Act 10 of 2004 has come into effect in August 2014, and amended in July 2016, further assigning new categories for species designated under section 70 of the Act that cannot be propagated, grown, bought or sold by any industry without a permit.
-The National Environmental Management: Biodiversity Act 10 of 2004 categories are as follows:-
+The Alien and Invader Species (AIS) regulations was subsequently published in terms of section 97(1) of NEM:BA in August 2014 and amended in July 2016.
+The AIS regulations, 2014 grouped plants into four categories and prescribes the subsequent management of each category.

-- Category 1a: Invasive plant species requiring compulsory control.
+Category 1a: Invasive plant species requiring compulsory control.
 These plants must be removed and destroyed and any species falling within this category is by law required to be eradicated from the environment.
 No permits should be sought or given to keep or propagate plant species falling within this category.
-Any form of trade or planting is strictly prohibited. - Category 1b: Invasive plants requiring compulsory control as part of alien invasive plant species control programme.
+Any form of trade or planting is strictly prohibited.

+Category 1b: Invasive plants requiring compulsory control as part of alien invasive plant species control programme.
 These plants are considered to have high invasive potential, thus require removal and eradication.
 Plants falling within this category qualify for governmental sponsored alien invasive plants control and management programmes.
-Furthermore, no permits will be issued to keep or sell plant falling within this category. - Category 2: The plants falling within this category are alien invasive plants regulated by area or locality.
+Furthermore, no permits will be issued to keep or sell plant falling within this category.

+Category 2: The plants falling within this category are alien invasive plants regulated by area or locality.
 These alien invasive plant species requires a demarcation permit in order to import, grow, breed, sell, buy or accept as gifts.
-However, no permit will be issued for invasive plant species within this category existing in riparian areas or zones. - Category 3: These alien invasive plant species are regulated by activity, thus an individual plant permit is required to import, grow, breed, possess, sell, buy, or move these plants.
+However, no permit will be issued for invasive plant species within this category existing in riparian areas or zones.

+Category 3: These alien invasive plant species are regulated by activity, thus an individual plant permit is required to import, grow, breed, possess, sell, buy, or move these plants.
 No permit is issued for Category 3 alien invasive plant species existing in riparian areas.